-It has been announced by the Google webmaster Trends Analyst that there will be clear recommendations and guidelines on search engine optimization techniques for websites that are mobile optimized.
+Google webmaster Trends Analyst has made an announcement.
+There will be clear recommendations and guidelines on search engine optimization techniques for websites that are mobile optimized.
 Hints have been dropped that websites that cannot customize and adapt optimization for mobile in their digital marketing and web design campaigns will eventually fall in search engine rankings.

-Google has advised that rankings for non-mobile optimized websites may drop in 2015 and web design should take on a responsive role as far as possible.
-There are few steps that can be taken when communicating by HTML that is device-specific.
+Google has advised that rankings for non-mobile optimized websites may drop in 2015.
+And also that web design should take on a responsive role as far as possible.
+There are few steps that can be taken when communicating by HTML that are device-specific.
 Around three years ago, Google introduced a mobile user agent known as Googlebot-Mobile for Smartphones.
-It was meant to detect all content for mobile optimization.
-Fast forward to today, all Google is doing now is providing specific recommendations on ways to go about branding and building the websites for optimum user experience.
+Googlebot-Mobile was meant to detect all content for mobile optimization and mobile friendly ranking.
+Fast forward to today.
+Google is now providing specific recommendations on ways to go about branding and building the websites for optimum user experience.

 Elementary configurations of responsive design

-Websites that are built responsive will seamlessly serve all devices, both personal computers and mobiles with the same URL set and serving the same HTML using CSS to alter the user experience for each particular device.
+Websites that are built responsive will seamlessly serve all devices with the same URL set.
+They will also serve the same HTML using CSS to alter the user experience for each device.
 CSS 3 media queries can be used to change the way pages are delivered for mobile devices.